oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

     $ docker network create -d bridge SOANet

 # Mount a host directory as a data volume

 Data volumes are designed to persist data, independent of the container’s lifecycle.
 The default location of the volume in container is under `/var/lib/docker/volumes`.
 There is an option to mount a directory from the host into a container as volume.
 In this project we will use that option for the data volume.
-The volume will be used to store Database datafiles and WebLogic server domain files.This volume will be created on the host at `/scratch/DockerVolume/SOAVolume/`.
+The volume will be used to store Database datafiles and WebLogic Server domain files.
+This volume will be created on the host at `/scratch/DockerVolume/SOAVolume/`.
 Since the volume is created as "root" user, provide read/write/execute permissions to "oracle" user (by providing permissions to "others"), as all operations inside the container happens with "oracle" user login.

 To determine if a user already exists on your host system with uid:gid of 1000, run: